Ian McWhinney: Medical career

 He practiced family medicine with his father in Stratford-upon-Avon for thirteen years.

 He was inspired by particularly two articles, the work of James MacKenzie and a paper about postgraduate teaching in family practice in the New England Journal of Medicine.
 These led him to author his first book, The Early Signs of Illness: Observations in General Practice in 1964 and then gain a Nuffield Traveling Fellowship in family medicine with Robert Haggerty at Harvard University.
 By 1968, he had moved his family away from his father and to the University of Western Ontario as the first chair of family medicine in Canada.
 He became admired as the ‘Osler’ of Canadian family physicians.

 He published around 110 articles during his lifetime and is best remembered for his influential A Textbook of Family Medicine.

-In 1989, he published Introduction to Family Medicine (ISBN 0-19-511518-X) which is now in its third edition.
+In 1989, he published the Introduction to Family Medicine (ISBN 0-19-511518-X) which is now in its third edition.
 In his last years, he worked tirelessly on his writings; his memoir, "A Call to Heal: Reflections on a Life in Family Medicine" (ISBN 978-1-927352-10-6) was published posthumously in 2013.

 In 1997, he was made an Officer of the Order of Canada.
 In 2000, he was awarded honorary degrees from the University of Oslo and the University of Western Ontario.
 In 2006, he was inducted into the Canadian Medical Hall of Fame.

 Death and legacy

 McWhinney died on 28 September 2012.

-The Ian McWhinney Family Medicine Education Award is presented to a unique, innovative teacher of family medicine who has demonstrated impact in Canada.
+The Ian McWhinney Family Medicine Education Award is presented to a teacher of family medicine who has demonstrated impact in Canada.